-Question 6: The Lord Jesus was the incarnate God and no one can deny this.
-Now you testify that Almighty God is the Lord Jesus returned in the flesh, but religious pastors and elders say that what you believe in is just a person, they say that you have been deceived, and we cannot figure this out.
-At that time when the Lord Jesus became flesh and came to do the work of redemption, the Jewish Pharisees also said that the Lord Jesus was just a man, saying that anyone who believed in Him was being deceived.
-Therefore, we would like to pursue this aspect of the truth about the incarnation.
-What exactly is the incarnation?
-And what is the essence of the incarnation?
-Please fellowship this for us.
+Question 5: The Lord Jesus was the incarnate God; this is indisputable.
+Now you bear witness that Almighty God is the Lord Jesus returned in the flesh, but religious pastors and elders say that what you believe in is just a human being, that you have been deceived.
+We cannot figure this out.
+At that time when the Lord Jesus became flesh and came to do the work of redemption, the Jewish Pharisees also said that He was just a man, saying that anyone who believed in Him was being deceived.
+Therefore, we would like to seek this aspect of the truth regarding the incarnation of God.
+What exactly is the incarnation, and what is the essence of the incarnation?
+Please fellowship with us on this.

 “The incarnate God is called Christ, and Christ is the flesh donned by the Spirit of God.
 This flesh is unlike any man that is of the flesh.
 This difference is because Christ is not of flesh and blood but is the incarnation of the Spirit.
 He has both a normal humanity and a complete divinity.
 His divinity is not possessed by any man.
 His normal humanity sustains all His normal activities in the flesh, while His divinity carries out the work of God Himself” (“The Substance of Christ Is Obedience to the Will of the Heavenly Father” in The Word Appears in the Flesh).